 It's no secret that today's finance departments will need to rely on data going forward if they hope to remain competitive in today's market.
 Whether you've been attempting to transition over to a streamlined system that allows for a greater focus on data or you've already begun implementing the infrastructure that will make that possible, your enterprise resource planning (ERP) software is likely to be the most powerful tool you have in your arsenal.
 However, if you're like most finance professionals, that tool is one that will languish until and unless you find the time to put it to the best possible use.
 Learn how to best utilize your ERP with our guide below.

-Overcoming Obstacles to Data-Driven Decision Making - Learning How to Best Utilize Your ERP
+Overcoming Obstacles to Data-Driven Decision Making: Utilize ERP for Clear Insights

 Data has become the object of attention for so much of the finance world thanks to the possibilities it unlocks in regard to data-driven decision making.
 As the CFO and other leadership roles within the finance industry rapidly evolve toward a more strategic focus, the individuals who can collect and interpret data have emerged as differentiators – using the information they have at their disposal to create more accurate budgeting and reporting models and enabling a proactive approach to the judgment-based accounting work that adds value to their respective organizations.